oceanprotocol-archive/predict-eth/modeling.md

 ### Scheduled to go in

-- for predict-eth2.md: _something_ simple that is AI/ML based (via predict-eth#3](https://github.com/oceanprotocol/predict-eth/issues/3)
+- for predict-eth2.md: _something_ simple that is AI/ML based.
+Scheduled in [predict-eth#3](https://github.com/oceanprotocol/predict-eth/issues/3)

 ### Possible Future Features